TheBodger/MMM-SQLEngine/README.md

 MMM-SQLEngine module accepts JSON (NDTF Simple) formatted data, from another Module or local text file and stores it into SQL Lite DB files.
 These can then be used as input to a SQL query, the output is presented as a feed, either simple NDTF json or My RSS feed format.
 This data can be consumed by any other compatible modules (display or further providers.

+### Warning

+SQLite support in NODEjs is experimental and made available from version 22.5.0. so magic mirror needs to be started with the --experimental-sqlite flag.

 ### Example
 ![Example of MMM-ChartProvider-JSON output being displayed](images/screenshot.png?raw=true "Example screenshot")

 ### Dependencies